juhp/fbrnch/README.md

 ```
 $ fbrnch scratch rawhide
 ```
-optionally a different koji target can be given.
+optionally a different koji `--target` can be given.

 You can sort packages by build dependency order:
 ```